Predicting User Behavior in Six Simple Steps [Complete Guide]

 6. Monitor and measure UX over time

-How to use UserZoom to predict user behavior
+How to use UserTesting to predict user behavior

-At the end of the day, predictions -without data - are just opinions.
+At the end of the day, predictions without data are just opinions.
 To truly predict user behavior and build solutions your users love, you need to uncover how and why your users interact with your solution in the way they do.
+The tools and processes above will help you do that.